 where n is an unsigned integer whose value cannot exceed 999.
-It is the save factor, in days (see B 5500 Operation Manual).
+It is the save factor, in days (see System Operation Manual).
 The default save factor is zero.

-e. ,LOCK
+e.,LOCK

-When this option is used, the MCP will close and lock a disk file when the program creating it has gone to End-of-Job (see tape and disk I/O, section 7).
+When this option is used, the MCP will close and lock a disk file when the program creating it has gone to Endof-Job (see tape and disk I/O, section 7).
+In the case of a disk file, if a CLOSE statement or END FILE statement appears for the designated file, the LOCK will be overridden and the file will be released.

-f. ,SERIAL
+f. , SERIAL